Padamkalra/PadamBookStore/PadamBookStore/README.txt

 And changed the startup.cs file

-by 6:55pm moved the home controller file in customer folder. and added the root in Home controller file .
+by 6:55pm moved the home controller file in customer folder. and added the root in Home controller file . after that I added New Admin in Area' folder.